gkrsman/django-url-params/README.rst

 =================

 Django-url-params is a reusable Django application allowing users to keep URL parameters during redirection.
-It can be used to keep UTM parameters https://en.wikipedia.org/wiki/UTM_parameters or any other URL parameter.
+It can be used for UTM parameters https://en.wikipedia.org/wiki/UTM_parameters or any other URL parameter.
+Especially when you need to use django redirect.

 Requirements